arcanecode/DataFabricator/Documentation/Get-FabricatedPostalCode.md

 ### -Plus4

 Switch that will add a randomly generated plus 4 code to the returned zip code.
+Note that this parameter is only valid when the country code is US, for other country codes it will be ignored.

 ```yaml
 Type: SwitchParameter